rpajanssen/java-triangle/exception-handling/after/README.md

 ## 5. Using high abstraction level code at wrong lower abstraction level

-An example is given in the DBPersonDAO in the method: _void update(Person person)_.
+In the _before_ example in the DBPersonDAO in the method _void update(Person person)_ we noticed an exception was thrown and an HTTP error code was set.

-Here we see that an exception is being thrown and we also set the Http status code for the response.
-This is wrong because:
-- We now pull in higher level HTTP dependencies in a lower level persistence class.
-- This DAO is not aware its result will eventually be used in a REST resource.
-- We run the risk of creating circular dependencies between the high/low level classes.
-- We can't reuse the DAO anymore for anything else.
+But... this DAO is not aware it runs in an application exposing a REST API.
+The DAO should not have any knowledge about how code that calls the DAO will handle its exceptions.

-Always use one abstraction level in a class and in a method.
+The best practice is to always use one abstraction level in a class and in a method.
 Push code up or down depending on the level of abstraction.
+You will also reduce the change of circular dependencies.

+In this example we fixed the problem by not returning an HTTP error code.
+If this exception results in an HTTP response with a certain code, it is up to the resource/exception-handler.

 ## 6. Using low level code at wrong higher abstraction level

-An example is given in the PersonCrudResource in the method: _updatePerson(Person person)_.
+In the _before_ example in the PersonCrudResource in the method _updatePerson(Person person)_ we wrote some code to handle exceptions.
+In that resource we caught a _PersistenceException_.

-Here we observe a PersistenceException is caught and handled.
-This is wrong because:
-- We now pull in lower abstraction level dependencies into this higher abstraction level class.
-- The resource is unaware this exception can be thrown!
-The resource has no way of telling that a DAO implementation is used that uses the javax.persistence API to persist something to the database.
-This exception may NEVER be thrown!
-- We run the risk of creating circular dependencies between the high/low level classes.
+But... the resource can't possibly know this exception can be thrown.
+It is not aware which low level persistence layer is being used.
+So this catch-block may even be a piece of dead code.
+We also pull in persistence layer dependencies into the resource and we run a higher risk of introducing circular dependencies.

+In this case we should remove the catch block for this exception.
+We did this anyway because we implemented an exception-handler class.
+But if we had not it would be best to remove the catch-block.

 ## 7. Catching abstract generic exceptions